BREAKOUT SESSION / TUESDAY / OCTOBER 15, 2019 / 11:25 AM

 Beto Guajardo | President | Schlotzsky’s

 Beto Guajardo began his term as President of Schlotzsky’s in September 2019.
 Beto brings extensive global experience in corporate and brand strategy, new business development, mergers and acquisitions and organizational structure.
 Over the past three decades, his career has spanned a broad spectrum of industries, from management consulting, global retail, automotive, energy, consumer packaged goods, and media and entertainment.
 Beto joins FOCUS Brands from Starbucks Coffee, where he served as Senior Vice President, Global Strategy.
 Beto built the Global Strategy team that was responsible for developing the company’s five-year strategic plan and operated as a coordinating body, developing and implementing strategies to succeed corporate goals.
 His teams worked extensively on executing Starbucks Delivery.

 Akash Kapoor | Founder & CEO | Curry Up Now

 Curry Up Now founder Akash Kapoor has been a self-employed entrepreneur and businessman since childhood.
 His first business dates back to grade school movie nights, where he set up a food stand, and has successfully grown a variety of businesses, from credit card marketing to mortgage banking to debt and tax mediation.
 In 2009, he left the traditional business world to start Curry Up Now with his wife, Rana.
-Curry Up Now was the first Indian street food truck in the Bay Area, and has since grown to include three food trucks, two craft cocktail bar concepts, and six brick-and-mortar locations, with dozens planned in markets nationwide.
+Curry Up Now was the first Indian street food truck in the Bay Area, and has since grown to include three food trucks, two craft cocktail bar concepts called Mortar & Pestle within Curry Up Now, and seven brick-and-mortar locations.

 Steve Schulze | Co-Founder & CEO | Nékter Juice Bar